Fredikw/paper-tablet/README.md

 the camera was viewing the paper from the top.
 Furthermore, the output image must be cropped showing nothing else than the paper.

+Note: task 3 is removed from the project.
+Task 4 will hereinafter be referred to as task 3.

 ###### Resources
 https://www.educba.com/opencv-perspectivetransform/